-We can see that K{merge}^{0} is strictly larger than K^{0} on 3 examples.
-Furthermore, the reachability graphs produced with IM{merge} are always smaller than the corresponding graphs produced with IM (as illustrated in Appendix).
+We can see that K^0{merge} is strictly larger than K^0 on 3 examples (as illustrated in Appendix A).
+Furthermore, the reachability graphs produced with IM{merge} are always smaller than the corresponding graphs produced with IM (as illustrated in Appendix B).
 Let us also point out that IM{merge} , unlike IM, is able to treat the SPSMALL2 example (which contains no less than 62 parameters).
-Finally, the experiments are often faster with IM{merge} , in spite of the simplicity of our implementation.
+Finally, the experiments are often faster with IM{merge} than with IM, in spite of our simple implementation of merging using convex difference.